SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 The user kneads chakra and converts it into water inside their stomach, then spits it out in the form of a dense, chakra propelled ball.
 Its greatest boon to suiton users is that it can be used in an area without any preexisting water.

-Chakra: 12
+Chakra: 13
-Damage: 3d8+24
+Damage: 6d8+30
 Range: 12
 Speed: 10
 Seal Speed: 9

-Tags: Blunt, Projectile
+Tags: Attack, Projectile, Blunt

 Effects:
 This adds 3 gallons of water to the battlefield every time it's used.

+### **Suiton: Shigure \- Water Release: Drizzle**

+The user condenses the water in the air to fire multiple blasts in unison.
+This allows for large crowd control or by focusing them into single targets it produces a much stronger attack.

+Chakra: 12 \+ G
+Damage: (3d8\+20)\*1.(\X*2)
+Range: 15
+Speed: 7 \+ G
+Seal Speed: 5 \+ G
+Accuracy:  +X / 4
+Gallons Requirements: 2 \> 8

+Tags: Attack, Projectile, Blunt

+Effects:
+You fire G number of projectiles and can direct them at a single target or split them evenly between any number of targets.
+The X for this jutsu is determined by the number of projectiles thrown at each individual target.

 ### **Takigakure Ryu, Mizukiri no Yaiba \- Hidden Waterfall Style, Water-Cutting Blade**

 Originally developed by the Hidden Waterfall village, this technique has since spread into wider use.
 The first half of the name is generally dropped, though some choose to keep it out of respect.
 The jutsu creates a blade out of water, kept as strong as most metals by the chakra infusing it.

-Chakra: 6 \+ (G \* 2\)
+Chakra: 6 \+ G
 Upkeep: 1
 Speed: 4
 Seal Speed: 8
 Gallon Requirement: 3 \> 6
-Tags: Weapon, Utility

-Effects: You acquire a One Handed Sword from the standard Sword options in the Equipment section.
+Tags: Utility, Self, Creation

+Effects:
+You acquire a Sword from the standard Sword options in the Equipment section.
+You may then upgrade it using Artisan points equal to your Chakra Control \- 5.
+You may choose to double the Base Speed and Upkeep of this Technique to create a second Sword in your other hand during the activation of this Technique.
+Both weapons gain the dual property (for free) but the artisan points must be split between the 2 weapons.

+Any Swords created gain a static damage value added alongside the dice roll which is equal to (G \* 5).
 This Sword lasts until you let go of it or end this Technique’s Upkeep.
-You may perform Handseals while holding this Sword, but doing so increases the Seal Speed by 4, unless you can form seals one-handed.
-If you choose to double the Base Speed and Upkeep of this Technique, then you may create a second Sword in your other hand during the activation of this Technique.
-Doing so increases Seal Speed by 6 instead of 4\.
+You may perform Handseals while holding water swords, but doing so increases the Seal Speed by 4 for one blade, and 6 for two blades.

-Furthermore, any Swords created gain a static damage value added alongside the dice roll which is equal to (G \* 5\)

 ### **Kirigakure no Jutsu \- Hidden Mist Technique**

-Chakra: 4 \+ G
+Chakra: G \* 2
-Upkeep: 5
+Upkeep: 3 \+ (G / 2)
-Area: G Yard Radius centered on you
+Area: 10 \+ G Yard Radius centered on you
-Speed: 12
+Speed: 6 \+ G
-Seal Speed: 10
+Seal Speed: 11
-Gallons Requirement: 16 \> 26
+Gallons Requirement: 4 > 12

 Tags: Utility, AoE, Environmental

+Effects:
-Effects: This imposes a \-(G/2) Visibility penalty to everyone in the Area as a supernaturally thick mist blankets the field.
+This imposes a \-G Visibility penalty to everyone in the Area as a supernaturally thick mist blankets the field.
 After you stop paying the upkeep, the mist's penalty fades at a rate of 1 per 5 IC.
 This mist is always centered on you.

 ### **Suiton: Namerakana Amamizu \- Water Release: Rainwater Slick**